retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/project_0.svg

-Here each dot on the plane above represents each user.

-As keyword arguments to project() function you can pass any parameters supported by scikit-learn tsne implementation.
+As keyword arguments to project() function you can pass any parameters supported by `scikit-learn tsne <https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html>`__ implementation.
 For example:

 .. code:: ipython3